SpikeInterface/spikeinterface/doc/tutorials_custom_index.rst

 :orphan:

-TutorialsNew
+Tutorials
 ============

 Longer form tutorials about using SpikeInterface.
 Many of these are downloadable as notebooks or Python scripts so that you can "code along" with the tutorials.

 If you're new to SpikeInterface, we recommend trying out the :ref:`get_started/quickstart:Quickstart tutorial` first.

 Updating from legacy
 --------------------